Climate and Sustainable Design

 Carbon Impact

-Led by our sustainability team, our aim is to meet the Paris Agreement targets.
+Our aim is to meet the Paris Agreement targets.
 Even at their highest level, current worldwide sustainability assessment methods do not achieve the agreed maximum of +1.5 degree increase in global temperatures.
 We have therefore developed our own comprehensive assessment, which includes the evaluation of both embodied and operational carbon, to fully assess our designs for whole life carbon impact.
 This measures both the construction phase and the subsequent building in-use over sixty years.
 The results are then analysed using our Sustainability Barometer, which records assessments of all our current projects.
 This holistic approach is summarised in our Sustainability Manifesto.

 Environmental Approach

-Led by our environmental engineering team, we assess the environmental performance of our projects and develop innovative, future-proof solutions to mitigate the impact of climate change.
+We assess the environmental performance of our projects and develop innovative, future-proof solutions to mitigate the impact of climate change.
 Learning lessons from the Covid-19 pandemic, our focus is on resilience, flexibility, health and wellbeing.
 Our design approach addresses sustainability holistically, from efficient use of natural resources, circular economy strategies and biophilia to thermal comfort and indoor air quality.
 We seek to leverage the power of design to enhance the lived experience for all.

 Applied R+D